 One striking fact is that prior to forming the European Union, the original members had labor productivity that was only half that of the United States.
 This state of affairs persisted for over 60 years with no catching up.
-However, in the 36 years after forming what became the EU, the Treaty of Rome signers caught up with the United States in terms of labor productivity.
+However, in the 36 years after forming what became the EU, innovation.
+They go on to establish conditions under which this will and will not occur.

+the Treaty of Rome signers caught up with the United States in terms of labor productivity.
 The factor leading to this catch-up is an increase in the efficiency with which resources are used in production.
 Changes in capital/output ratios are of little significance in accounting for the change in labor productivity.

-Also reported in Table 5 is the productivity of the EU countries that joined the union in 1973.
-These countries experienced significant productivity catch-up subsequent to joining the union.
-It will be interesting to see if Greece and Portugal, the two EU countries that have far lower productivity than the other EU members, continue to improve their relative productivity performance.
+Productivity of the EU countries that joined in 1973 has also been catching up to the U.S. level since these countries joined the EU.
+It will be interesting to see if Greece and Portugal, the two EU countries that have significantly lower productivity than the other EU members, continue to improve their relative productivity performance.

-Another interesting comparison is between the productivity performance of Switzerland and the Western European countries that did not join the EU until 1995.
-Norway was not included in this set of countries because of the large size of its oil industry.
-We label this set of four countries other.
-Table 5 reports labor productivities of these other countries relative to the original EU countries.
+Another interesting comparison is between the productivity performance of the set of original EU members and the set of Western European countries that either joined in 1995 or still have not joined the EU.
+This latter set consists of Switzerland, Austria, Finland, and Sweden.
+We label this set of four countries the others.
+Table 5 reports labor productivities of the others to the original EU countries.

-The important finding is that the original EU countries and the other countries are equally productive in the prewar period.
-In the 36 years from 1957 to 1993, the other countries fell from 1.06 times as productive as the original EU countries to only 0.81 as productive in 1993.
+The important finding is that the original EU countries and the others are equally productive in the pre-World War II period.
+In the 36 years from 1957 to 1993, the others fell from 1.06 times as productive as the original EU countries to only 0.81 times as productive in 1993.
 This constitutes strong empirical evidence that membership in the EU fosters higher productivity.